stemiwe/moodle-qformat_printout/README.md

 This plugin provides an additional export format for questions, which presents them in an easily readable, clear format, also suited for printout.

-All native question types except for "Drag & Drop on Image" are supported, most additional question types should work as well.
+All native question types except for "Drag & Drop on Image" and "Drag & Drop Marker" are supported, additinal oumultiresponse question type is specifically supported, other additional question types will just display with standard format (questiontext -> answer).